Lake Enriquillo: Flooding trend

 Between 2004 and 2009, the lake doubled its surface area.
 Records for 2004 show the lake to be 164 km2; measurements from 2011 put the area at 350 km2.
 (Note: In 2003 the lake was at its lowest level in more than 20 years.)

 Reasons for the flooding are being debated, but may be a combination of several, including increases in rainfall in the region in recent years, increase of sediments going into the lake from run-off due to deforestation that are contributing to raising the lakebed, and milder temperatures, which are reducing the surface evaporation rate.

 Geography

 The lake lies in a valley that stretches from near Port-au-Prince in Haiti to Bahia de Neiba in the Dominican Republic.
 The valley is known as the Hoya de Enriquillo in the Dominican Republic and as the Plain du Cul-de-Sac in Haiti.
-Parts of the depression are below sea level and are covered by large salt lakes, including Lake Enriquillo and Etang Saumâtre, Hispaniola's second largest lake (as well as Haiti's largest).
+Parts of the depression are below sea level and are covered by large salt lakes, including Lake Enriquillo and Étang Saumâtre, Hispaniola's second largest lake (as well as Haiti's largest).

 There historically were three islands in the lake: Barbarita, Islita, and Isla Cabritos.
 Once, when water levels dropped during dry spells, the islands were linked to one another by sandbars.
 As of December 2011, only Isla Cabritos remains; the other two islands were submerged by the rising levels of the lake.